MileHacker Logo

 Local Favorites

-Laredo (Cantabria - popular Spanish holiday town less known to overseas tourists), Mundaka (Basque Country - famous surf spot with charming village), and small inland villages in Asturias or Cantabria for an authentic experience.
+Laredo (Cantabria - popular Spanish holiday town less known to overseas tourists), Mundaka (Basque Country - famous surf spot with attractive village), and small inland villages in Asturias or Cantabria for an authentic experience.

 Planning Your Sightseeing